 Thermae has many experiences which are designed to warm you up, such as the thermal waters, warm showers and steam rooms.
-However as a contrast, head over to the Ice Chamber which helps relieve those aches and pains!
-In the Wellness Suit, you’ll also find an infrared room and a chance to unwind amongst the twirling stars in the Calestial Relaxation room, a galaxy of your own.
-I also thought the Georgian-Style gardens room was beautiful with its ornate fountains, windows and airy feel – bringing you peace and sleepiness.
+However, as a contrast, head over to the Ice Chamber which helps relieve those aches and pains!
+In the Wellness Suit, you’ll also find an infrared room and a chance to unwind amongst the swirling stars in the Celestial Relaxation room, a galaxy of your own.
+I also thought the Georgian-style gardens room was beautiful with its ornate fountains, windows and airy feel – bringing you peace and sleepiness.

 Back down we go to the bottom floor, we reach the Minerva Bath which is named after the Roman Goddess of Health and Wisdom and is the largest of the thermal baths.
-Induldge yourself in its whirlpool and lazy river amongst the palm trees and natural sunlight.
-Lay back on one of the loungers around the pool side and chill out.
+Indulge yourself in its whirlpool and lazy river amongst the palm trees and natural sunlight.
+Lay back on one of the loungers around the poolside and chill out.

 The Cross Bath is an intimate, little oasis.
-The smaller open air thermal bath is located just a stones throw away from the main building and is available for private hire for yourself or groups of up to 10 people!
+The smaller open-air thermal bath is located just a stone’s throw away from the main building and is available for private hire for yourself or groups of up to 10 people!
 There are also packages that include prosecco and a tasty Cross Bath picnic.
-I dont know about you, but a girls pamper day comes to mind.
+I don’t know about you, but a girl pamper day comes to mind.
 I fell in love with all its magical aura and beauty.

 Where the Cross Bath now stands, the Celts revered their goddess Sul, in whose honour the Romans named their spa town, Aquae Sulis.
 The Cross Spring is now recognised as an official sacred site.
 As you relax in the oval Cross Bath, you can watch the natural thermal waters cascade from the spring and a specially commissioned poolside fountain.